Echeveria ‘Perle von Nürnberg’

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 When I did my first research on the Echeveria ‘Perle von Nurnberg’ in 2013 information suggested it was a cross between Echeveria gibbiflora ‘Metallica’ x Echeveria potosina.
 It also said that Echeveria potosina had become a synonym of Echeveria elegans.
 Now, Plants of the World Online by Kew states that both Echeveria potosina AND Echeveria elegans are accepted scientific names… I will keep checking off and on to see how long that lasts.
 Plant names are changing, especially succulents and cactus.
-You just never know when they will change and it is difficult to keep up with… Plants of the World Online was launched in 2017 are are still uploading data but supposedly their information is more up-to-date.
-Other websites either aren’t current or have decided not to change change scientific names, which is apparently OK… GEEZ!
+You just never know when they will change and it is difficult to keep up with… Plants of the World Online was launched in 2017 were still uploading data but supposedly their information is more up-to-date.
+Other websites either aren’t current or have decided not to change scientific names, which is apparently OK… GEEZ!
 Many websites were using The Plant List for correct names, but that website hasn’t been updated or maintained since 2013.
-The Plant List was a cooperative effort between the Mssouri Botanical Garden and the Royal Botanic Garden (Kew).
+The Plant List was a cooperative effort between the Missouri Botanical Garden and the Royal Botanic Garden (Kew).
+Now there is World Flora Online, which is also a cooperative effort, but they took over The Plant List and uploaded its out-of-date data on their website… They are supposed to upload correct and updated data from Plants of the World Online but as of 1-21-21 when I am updating this page it appears to be the same… It’s all a tremendous work in progress.

 Echeveria gibbiflora D.C. is the correct and accepted scientific name of one of the parent species.
 It was first described by Agustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1828.